 In the case of suspected poisoning, a trip to the vet is essential to get your Husky checked out and medical options explored.
 If you get on top of the problem quickly you can avoid worsening the effects, and get the help your dog needs to recover.

 Pay attention to what you are feeding your Husky, especially if they are getting leftovers or if food is lying around.
-The best thing, of course, is to feed your Husky proper dog food which is safe, affordable and has many nutritional benefits suited to animals.
-You can find our recommendations in this article – Best dog food for huskies.
+The best thing, of course, is to feed your Husky proper dog food which is safe, affordable, and has many nutritional benefits suited to animals.